Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

-The reweighting approach utilized to minimize the objective \eqref{eq:problem-split-subcube} with the log-sum priors \eqref{eq:log-sum:FHsara} via convex relaxations powered by PDFB is described in Section~\ref{sec:algorithm}.
+The reweighting approach used to minimize the objective \eqref{eq:problem-split-subcube} with the log-sum priors \eqref{eq:log-sum:FHsara} via convex relaxations powered by PDFB is described in Section~\ref{sec:algorithm}.
 Crucially, the splitting functionality of PDFB will be exploited to enable parallel processing of these facet-specific priors, more specifically their convex relaxations.

-Note that the appropriate values for the parameters $\overline{\mu}_c$ and $\mu_c$ will be investigated via simulation and in relation to the corresponding parameter values for HyperSARA in Section~\ref{sec:exp_simu}.
+\paragraph*{Heuristic for automatic regularization parameter setting with Faceted HyperSARA.} We generalize the HyperSARA heuristic, building on the same observation that $\mu_c$ and $\overline{\mu}_{c,q}$ act as soft-thresholding parameters in the wavelet and singular value domains respectively (explicit formulas to appear in Section \ref{sec:algorithm} Algorithm~\ref{alg:pdfb} lines \ref{alg:step:dual_lr} and \ref{alg:step:dual_sparsity}, and Table \ref{tab:proximity}), to be set to corresponding noise level values, similarly to $\upsilon_c$ and $\overline{\upsilon}_{c,q}$.
+In the wavelet domain, the faceted wavelet transform being exactly equal to the non-faceted one, spatial faceting has no impact on the noise level.
+The heuristic \eqref{eq:heuristic_hypersara_sparsity} thus trivially generalizes for each sub-cube $c$ (associated with the spectral faceting) to \begin{linenomath}